groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.caching.extra/cacheablefactory/_index.md

 | characters | java.util.List<com.groupdocs.viewer.results.Character> | The characters contained by the word. |

 **Returns:**
-[Word](../../com.groupdocs.viewer.results/word) - A new instance of the [Word](../../com.groupdocs.viewer.results/word) implementation.
+[Word](../../com.groupdocs.viewer.results/word) - a new instance of the [Word](../../com.groupdocs.viewer.results/word) implementation.